ilp-basacuk/polar-view/packages/high-bandwith/README.md

 The e2e tests examples are on the cypress/integration folder and the unit tests under cypress/unit.

+You can find two example tests on:

+- cypress/intgration/sidebar.spec.js tests for some user case selecting one preset on the sidebar.
+- cypress/unit/layer-group-reducers.spec.js test a layer group reducer to be sure that it has updated a layer correctly.

 ### How to run the tests

 To open the cypress GUI use